 Teaching Instruction

 Teaching a variety of students with different learning styles to become independent learners makes scaffolding and Universal Design for Learning crucial to my practice.
 I present complex topics by presenting big ideas in segments.
 Clear, concise student learning outcomes are also provided for each lesson in advance to ensure that students know what to expect.
-Topics and creative strategies are introduced through a variety of mediums such as video, image, text, Socratic discussion and audio files to help students synthesize their understanding of the information.
+Topics and creative strategies are introduced through a variety of mediums such as video, image, text, Socratic discussion, and audio files to help students synthesize the information.
 For example, students may read articles on creative writers in special topics and watch videos that support that reading.
 These instructional strategies offer students choice as well as different access points that take educational gaps into consideration while still providing challenging materials throughout the semester as their reading and comprehension skills grow.
-To keep the conversation on topic and timely, students prepare a list of questions and topics related to homework material in advance to utilize during the discussion portion of our lesson plan.

 As pacing is important to the learning process, pauses for reflection are provided during class discussion to avoid overwhelm.
-Pair and shares are also practiced when appropriate for new material following lectures to allow students to engage in social learning at a comfortable pace while also building rapport with peers.
-Students are comfortable to engage with new ideas and creative strategies in their art making.
+Pair and shares are also practiced when appropriate for new material following lectures to allow students to engage in social learning at a comfortable pace, while also building rapport with peers.
+This enables students to build confidence and trust in the classroom so that they are comfortable to engage with new ideas and creative strategies in their art making.
 The more comfortable they feel, I believe, the more they are able to challenge themselves on their learning journey.